Buildings & Grounds

 Along with the church building, three other portions of the property are listed in the National Register: the Churchyard, the Rectory and St. Martha’s House.

 The Churchyard has been a burial ground since 1714, and the oldest tombstone is dated 1750.
-The location is the final resting place for several members of the Dunham family, descended from Jonathan Dunham, one of Woodbridge’s earliest settlers.
+The location is the final resting place for members of the Dunham family, descended from Jonathan Dunham, one of Woodbridge’s earliest settlers.
+He is an eighth great-grandfather of former President Barack Obama, whose mother’s maiden name was Stanley Ann Dunham.

 Trinity’s property also includes the current Parish House, which was built in 1956.
 The hall hosts fellowship hours, organization meetings and community events.